samanthaming/samanthaming.com/articles/tidbits/87-5-ways-to-append-item-to-array.md

 ## Community Input

-_[@DigianPaul](https://twitter.com/DigianPaul/status/1254297626067046403?s=20):_ **To Mutate or Not to Mutate?** In general it is a very deep question.
+_[@DigianPaul](https://twitter.com/DigianPaul/status/1254297626067046403?s=20):_ **To Mutate or Not to Mutate?** In general, it is a very deep question.
 But, to simplify, suppose the original array is still needed somewhere else?
 Then you don't want to mutate it.
 If it is not needed, you can mutate it directly, which is usually faster than creating a copy.

 Said there are data structures where creating a copied of the array is as cheap as mutate it (or comparable cheap) and those are very cool but not so widespread in the JavaScript community.